ronanchilvers/solo-swade/_templates/Fate/Character Creation Notes.md

 - Three Fair (+2) skills
 - Four Average (+1) skills

 Mediocre (+0) is the default  for any skill you do not take.
+The default skill list is:
+- Athletics
+- Burglary
+- Contacts
+- Crafts
+- Deceive
+- Drive
+- Empathy
+- Fight
+- Investigate
+- Lore
+- Notice
+- Physique
+- Rapport
+- Resources
+- Shoot
+- Stealth
+- Will

 # Creating Aspects